 When I say lag I mean the time between you pressing a physical button on your keyboard/mouse, and a change becoming visible on screen.
-I worry that this measurement in particular is suffering on modern systems with modern techniques, and with no cheap and easy way to measure we can’t even discuss it.
+I worry that this measurement in particular is suffering on modern systems with modern programming techniques and with no cheap and easy way to measure the effect we can’t even discuss it.

 On the positive side, that means I get to make it myself!

 This is where I introduce my Holiday project: FrameTime

 Frametime is exactly the tool I think I need to measure end-to-end latency on modern graphical systems.
 It emulates a keyboard to send input.
 Using a photodiode it then watches the monitor for a change in brightness.
 The time between those two events is defined as the lag.